Programs & Events

 The Phoenix Scholars Program is a four-year program for first generation and/or low income students aimed to provide substantive and committed support while attending Goucher.

-- Image associated with "First-Year LGBTQIA Student Initiative: Welcome Back Dinner at Batza Room of the Athenaeum"February 1, 2018
+- Image associated with "First-Year Lgbtqia Student Initiative Dinner: Reception at Batza Room of the Athenaeum"May 3, 2018